Sharanya-create/100-days-of-code/log.md

 **Thoughts**: Yesterday while I was building the scraper page for my college I thought I would not use flask and just keep it like separate html files that would open on browser on a click.
 But then I wanted to give it a typical web application look that would open the index page when the development server would start.
 Hence I coded the main.py and set my application on Flask, along with which I completed the index page with CSS animation properties such as the content on the page would fade in appear on load.
 Today I coded for 1.5 hrs.

-**Link(s) to work**: would upload it soon when I complete the scrapper sites for all the top colleges of Mangalore and then push it to GitHub.
+**Link(s) to work**: would upload it soon when I complete the scraper sites for all the top colleges of Mangalore and then push it to GitHub.

 ### Day 22:Google Registration form clone date:07-06-2020